 We’ll start on characters since they’re more intuitive.
 Netrunner told the stories of its characters through inserts in their data packs (usually a single page story) as well as some other media – there’s a world book a bit like FAB’s lore book as well as some novels –Netrunner is somewhat confusingly set in the Android universe which is an IP that Fantasy Flight Games already owned and used to set their version of Netrunner in.
 Netrunner itself was licensed from Wizards of the Coast (yeah, it’s convoluted).
 Runners each have their own card that sort of sets up the baseline including their stats and abilities, and then they show up on other cards, either directly and/or in flavor test (are you seeing the FAB parallels?).
 Some cards build out their characters generally, and some of them tell specific stories.
 For instance we have MaxX:

 Maybe I’m just partial to her because she is the exact sort of mess a younger me would have dated given the chance.
 Her “Fuck you, motherfucker” flavor text and punk rock styling is a very much an angsty 20’s something vibe that immediately gives you an idea of what she’s like if you have any of the referents.
 What’s interesting is that mechanically her runner card plays into her aesthetic.
 In Netrunner your stack is your deck; there are a few ways to recur cards, but, in general, when you burn through your stack, that’s likely game over.
 So MaxX plays fast but dangerously, which segues into Amped Up.
-Thematically punk rock and drug use are a natural pairing, but the card also presents a package that is both a meld of flavor and mechanics that work to reinforcement of MaxX’s character – you get Clicks (which are action points) but at the cost of brain damage (this permanently reduces you maximum hand size).
+Thematically punk rock and drug use are a natural pairing, but the card also presents a package that is a meld of flavor and mechanics that work to reinforce MaxX’s character – you get Clicks (which are action points) but at the cost of brain damage (this permanently reduces you maximum hand size).
 And then we have Day Job which is one of my all-time favorite pieces of CCG art (you might remember it as the image from my playmat article).
 Again, such a great blend of theme and flavor.
 You burn an entire turn playing the card, but you get 10 credits out of it –because even punks sometimes need to go to their shitty jobs so they can pay the bills.

 Let’s hop over to a character with a ton of card appearances that when strung together tell a whole narrative arc over the course of a few years.